Stock Valuation: The Basics

 Suppose, however, that 1 in 20 of those machines actually breaks.
 In order to make sure you still get your desired 10% rate of return, you’ll need to buy most of your machines at a mild discount, so that when the occasional machine breaks, you’ll still do well overall with a diversified portfolio of these machines.
 That’s the concept of a margin of safety, and that’s how we build a collection of the best dividend stocks.

-Two Primary Stock Valuation Methods
+Three Primary Stock Valuation Methods

 Many valuation metrics are readily calculated, such as the price-to-earnings ratio, or price-to-sales, or price-to-book.
 But these are numbers that only hold value with respect to some other form of stock valuation.